Last Updated on October 26, 2023 by Sorin Petroj

 Use shoes that are comfortable to play in.
 They should specifically have a low heel and a firm grip.
 Experts advise players to use footwear specially designed for table tennis since they can accommodate the players’ motions without exposing them to injuries.

-Table tennis can have adverse repercussions on the lower body.
+Table tennis can have adverse repercussions on the lower body if you follow the rules when playing.
 That being said, resistance training is recommended to strengthen the lower body muscles.
 On several occasions, resistance training is underrated.